benmvp/slides/2017/nodevember/why-react.md

 ```
 <!-- .element: class="large" -->

+<div class="code-highlight" style="height: 80px; top: 43px"></div>

 NOTES:
-- The nice thing about React, the JS UI lib, tying itself to JS instead of its own API is that as JS evolves it auto-evolves
+- The nice thing about React, the JS UI lib, tying itself to JS instead of its own API is that as JS
+  evolves it auto-evolves
 - You probably already noticed that we were using `class` keyword to create our React components
 - That's ES6 and it's become standard with React
 - This `Section` component _[describe what it does]_